Committee Selection with Attribute Level Preferences: Attribute Level Greedy Approval Voting

 \section{Attribute Level Greedy Approval Voting}

-\emph{Greedy Approval Voting (GAV)} is a multi-step approach.
-It starts by setting $V'= V$ and $ W = \emptyset$.
-At every step it selects a candidate $c_*$ having an attribute with the highest number of approvals with respect to $V'$ and add it to $W$.
-It then removes all voters who voted for at least one attribute of $c_*$ from $V'$.
+\emph{Greedy Approval Voting (GAV)}, shown in Algorithm~\ref{algo-GAV}, starts by setting $V'= V$ and $ W = \emptyset$.
+At each iteration, GAV selects a candidate $c_*$ having an attribute with the highest number of approvals with respect to $V'$ and add it to $W$.
+GAV removes all voters who voted for at least one attribute of $c_*$ from $V'$.
 This process is repeated till $\lvert W \rvert = k$.
-In case if the voter list $V'$ is empty when $\lvert W \rvert < k$, we set $V'$ to $V$.
+In case the voter list $V'$ is empty when $\lvert W \rvert < k$, we set $V'$ to $V$.
 Once the voter list is empty, {random selection of candidates would satisfy the weak unanimity and SJR properties but fails many other properties}.
-GAV is {similar to the greedy approach} proposed in~\cite{aziz2015} when $d=1$ and the selection is arbitrary.
-The main flow of GAV can be found in Algorithm~\ref{algo-GAV}.